apptension/ALPack/README.md

-├── packages                # Directory for all shared packages │   ├── api-client          # Package with the Apollo Client and schema for FE configuration │   ├── core                # Package with core components and providers │   ├── internal            # Directory for internal packages │   └── schema              # Package containing ORM models and GraphQL API schema └── ...
+├── packages                # Directory for all shared packages │   ├── api-client          # Package with the Apollo Client and schema for FE configuration │   ├── core                # Package with core components and providers │   ├── emails              # Package with react-email components │   ├── internal            # Directory for internal packages │   └── schema              # Package containing ORM models and GraphQL API schema └── ...